On the propagation of gravitational waves in matter-filled Bianchi I universe: The perturbed metric in the Regge-Wheeler gauge

-The additional term $ \eta (t,r) $ is retained in the $ (0-0) $ element of the corresponding perturbation matrix for the LTB background \cite{CL1}.
-For large angle fluctuations, with $ l=0 \: \textrm{or} \: 1$, the case $ \eta =0 $ does not hold for the field equations in \cite{CL1}.
-In the FLRW case, $ \eta $ must vanish \cite{M2, ROST2}.
-It was shown \cite{GMG,MGG} that for $l\geqslant 2$, $\eta =0$.
-For the polar $l=0,1$ case, gauge-invariance is not valid \cite{GMG}.
-Additional constraints are required for gauge fixing.
-For $l=1$, $\eta$ is no longer zero, so that there is one degree of gauge freedom, and the gauge-invariant variables defined for $l\geqslant 2$ become partially gauge-invariant.
+The value of $ \eta $ in the above equations may or may not be zero. $ \eta (t,r) $ is non-zero in the $ (0-0) $ element of the corresponding perturbation matrix for the LTB background \cite{CL1}.
+The constraint $ \eta =0 $ does not hold for the field equations in \cite{CL1} while considering large-angle fluctuations, where $ l=0 \: \textrm{or} \: 1$.
+But $ \eta $ must vanish in the FLRW background \cite{M2, ROST2}.
+Also, in \cite{GMG, MGG}, for $l\geqslant 2$, one has $\eta =0$.
+However, gauge-invariance is no longer valid \cite{GMG} for the polar $l=0, \: \textrm{and} \: 1$ cases.
+For $l=1$, there exist no dipole tensorial spherical harmonics, and hence $ \eta $ is no longer zero.
+Moreover, due to the missing tensorial components, the gauge-invariant variables defined for $l\geqslant 2$ become partially gauge-invariant, leaving one degree of freedom to be fixed \cite{CL1, MEYER}.
 For $l=0$, there are two degrees of freedom (see \cite{MGG}, Appendix A).
+Therefore, additional constraints are required for gauge fixing.